qutang/mhealth-storage-format/feature-format.md

 # `feature`

-Store **formatted** annotations from a predefined or user defined annotation set.
+Store numerical or categorical feature data derived from `sensor` or `event` files.

 ## File format